-At the end of the project, teams provide a “give back” product to the workers and their “host” union or worker organization, present their summer project at a NIOSH national videoconference and produce a final report.
-Commitment is full-time, including possible evenings or weekends.
+At the end of the project, teams provide a “give back” product to the workers and their “host” union or worker organization, present their summer project at a NIOSH national videoconference, and produce a final report.

 Graduate and undergraduate students can apply; some stipends are restricted to US citizens.
 Non-US citizens must supply documentation of permission to work in the US.
 Undergraduates must have completed two years, preferably in a field related to public health, environmental studies or public policy.
 Graduate students in public health, medicine, nursing or a related field are encouraged to apply.
-(See Eligibility for more details.)
+See Eligibility.

 OHIP seeks students with experience or interest in working with unions or social justice organizations, are organized and self-starting, have good team skills and ideally speak a second language of new immigrant workers: Spanish, Tagalog, Vietnamese, etc. We encourage students from minority and recent immigrant groups to apply.

-Undergraduates students receive a $4,000 stipend and graduate students receive a $5,200 stipend.
-(See General Questions for more details.)
+Undergraduate students receive a $4,000 stipend and graduate students receive a $5,200 stipend.
+See General Questions.

-For specific application questions, email OHIP Administrative Program Coordinator Ingrid Denis at email@example.com or call 888-347-2632.
-For general information on sites or potential projects, email National OHIP Program Coordinator, Sarah Jacobs at firstname.lastname@example.org.
+For application questions, email OHIP Administrative Coordinator Ingrid Denis at firstname.lastname@example.org or call 888-347-2632.
+For general information on sites or potential projects, email National OHIP Coordinator, Sarah Jacobs at email@example.com.